This list of formation types is designed to help beginning

 reference to help players develop a fair sense of usage.

-The Skirmish column describes the number and type of
+The Skirmishers column describes the Presence and Grade of

 Prussia (1806)